waifuai/ai-benchmarks/benchmarks/maze/prompt.md

 Your task is to generate a SINGLE ASCII maze that maximizes a continuous score based on structure, logic, and danger.

 **The Scoring Rules:**
+You are an Architect AI in the "Gauntlet Maze Benchmark."
+Your task is to generate a SINGLE ASCII maze that maximizes a continuous score based on structure, logic, and danger.

+**The Scoring Rules:**
 1.  **Ambition:** Points for Grid Size (Rows × Cols).
 2.  **Complexity:** Points for the length of the valid path.
 3.  **Danger:** +20 points for every Trap ('T') that is **immediately adjacent** to the valid path.
 (Traps not near the path are worth 0).